plus3it/ash-linux-formula/README.md

 # ash-linux-formula
-Automated System Hardening for Linux is a [Salt](http://saltstack.org) formula to apply security benchmarks to Linux systems.
+Automated System Hardening (ASH) for Linux is a [Salt](http://saltstack.org) formula to apply security benchmarks to Linux systems.
 This specific security bundle primarily targets systems derived from the Red Hat Enterprise Linux 6 distribution (typically RedHat Enterprise Linux, Community ENTerprise OS and Scientific Linux).

 This bundle also has partial applicability to upstream distributions of Red Hat Enterprise Linux 6 (i.e., Fedora 12 and 13) as well as custom hybrids that share components with Red Hat Enterprise Linux (such as Amazon Linux and Oracle Unbreakable Linux).
 The "partial" is a reflection that neither type of distribution attempts to maintain 100% compatibility with the software packages or security settings prescribed by the SCAP and related documentation sets.
 This package's hardening features are "best effort".
 Some modules may fail to work 100% correctly and will not cover any distribution-specific components that are not in the main EL6 distribution.